juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal

-* The decking for the entertainment area has been done, but not much progress last week as the carpenter had a week off.
-This week the sides and roof work should start
+* The roof for the entertainment area is almost done.
+This week the carpenter will finish the roof, treat the floor and do the walls (back and sides)
 * Still no progress on the planning application for our loft conversion
-* Bough into a new NFT project - [Moon Ape Labs](https://moonapelabs.io/ "Moon Ape Labs NFT")
+* Bough into a 2 new NFT projects - [Wolf of Crypto](https://wolfofcrypto.co/ "Wolf of Crypto") & [Primate 69 Club](https://www.primate69club.com/ "Primate 69 Club") - check them out

 ### Work

-* Made some progress on the website redesign build for my clients lifts business
+* Continuing to work on the website redesign build for my clients lifts business

 ### Reading